Overview of FBT (3 phases)

 When to Add Other Providers

 Many parents are incredulous that family-based treatment is a standalone treatment.
-It is primarily a behavioral treatment focused initially on a brain rescue and then on eliminating symptoms.
+FBT, with its focus on full nutrition, performs a brain rescue and eliminates symptoms.
 Medical providers unfamiliar with FBT and treatment centers that insist on having complete teams may pressure families to add an individual therapist for the patient with the eating disorder to the team.
 This is not always advisable.
 Sometimes, in FBT, less is more; the work of the parents can be undermined by an individual therapist who either does not believe in or support FBT.
 Additionally, research shows that at least in the case of bulimia nervosa, no additional therapy may be needed: issues with depression and self-esteem resolved during FBT treatment.

 In one case series of families with “failed FBT“ several families pivoted to individual therapy and the teens later admitted that “they had asked for individual treatment as a deliberate strategy to exclude their parents because they knew it would mean that there would be less pressure for weight gain and more chances of avoiding stress and conflicts around the challenges related to their eating behavior.”
 This should serve as a caution against adding an individual therapist reflexively just because the teen is asking for it.